ComBin/puppet-opensearch/REFERENCE.md

 Port number of the ES instance to connect to

-Default value: `$elasticsearch::api_port`
+Default value: `$opensearch::api_port`

 ##### <a name="api_protocol"></a>`api_protocol`

 Data type: `Enum['http', 'https']`

-Protocol that should be used to connect to the Elasticsearch API.
+Protocol that should be used to connect to the Opensearch API.

-Default value: `$elasticsearch::api_protocol`
+Default value: `$opensearch::api_protocol`

 ##### <a name="api_timeout"></a>`api_timeout`

 Data type: `Integer`

-Timeout period (in seconds) for the Elasticsearch API.
+Timeout period (in seconds) for the Opensearch API.

-Default value: `$elasticsearch::api_timeout`
+Default value: `$opensearch::api_timeout`

 ##### <a name="content"></a>`content`